XintongHao/OpenCV-practice/README.md

 Median Filter works better for salt-and-pepper noise and the Gaussian Filter works better for gaussian noise.
 As kernel increase, the results turn to indistinct.

+## Exercise 4
+### What are the disadvantages of binary threshold?

+The BinaryThreshold will highlight part of the features but ignore the others.

+### When is Adaptive Threshold useful?

+It could multiple thresholds at the same time, so it is useful when we want to perform multiple processes on the same image at different levels.